 It is located on Generation Gap Bridge and features a colorful design to echo the vibrantly-themed Resorts.
 Additional restrooms were also added to this location.

 This line passes over Hourglass Lake, and a rescue barge has been assigned in case of emergencies.

 From the Art of Animation and Pop Century Resorts station, guests are able to travel directly to Disney’s Caribbean Beach Resort and transfer as needed.

 Disney Skyliner gondolas carry 6-10 passengers (depending on whether or not strollers, wheelchairs, or ECVs are part of the group) and are fitted with wooden benches.

 Skyliners feature reflective windows and cross-ventilation to maintain a comfortable temperature in the tropical climate of central Florida.

-Many of the 300+ Skyliner gondolas will feature popular Disney characters!
+Many of the 300+ Skyliner gondolas feature artwork of beloved Disney characters!

 News and Updates about the Disney World Skyliner Gondola System